py-sdl/py-sdl2/doc/modules/ext/pixelaccess.rst

 .. currentmodule:: sdl2.ext

-`sdl2.ext.pixelaccess` - Array-Like Access to SDL Surface Contents
+`sdl2.ext.pixelaccess` - Array-like Access to SDL Surface Contents
 ==================================================================

 The :mod:`sdl2.ext.pixelaccess` module offers a number of methods for reading,